jckuri/golden_robot/README.md

 https://opengameart.org/content/rotating-coin <br/>
 (These are the sprites for the coins.)

-I drew pixel by pixel the sprites for the silver robot, the fires, the blocks, and the crate.
+I drew pixel by pixel the sprites for the golden robot, the fires, the blocks, and the crate.
 And that’s why they are very simplistic and imperfect.
 It’s my own honest work.

 ### Game Mechanics